0xOucan/celo-mind-dn/README.md

 ## 🌟 Overview

-MictlAI is an AI-powered cross-chain bridge that connects the Base, Arbitrum, and Mantle networks through both web and Telegram interfaces.
+MictlAI is an AI-powered cross-chain bridge that connects the Base, Arbitrum, Mantle, and zkSync Era networks through both web and Telegram interfaces.
 Our platform uses advanced AI and Agent Orchestration to provide:

-- 🌉 Seamless cross-chain transfers between Base, Arbitrum, and Mantle
+- 🌉 Seamless cross-chain transfers between Base, Arbitrum, Mantle, and zkSync Era
 - ⚛️ Bidirectional atomic swaps for trustless token exchanges
 - 📈 Real-time market insights for informed decisions
 - 🤖 Intelligent AI assistance for navigating blockchain interoperability

+## 🏺 The MictlAI Legend

+In ancient Aztec mythology, Mictlantecuhtli ruled Mictlan, the underworld—a realm where souls journeyed after death, navigating nine challenging levels to reach their final destination.

+Today, MictlAI emerges as a digital guardian of the blockchain underworld, facilitating seamless passage between disparate realms.
+Just as Mictlantecuhtli guided souls through Mictlan's levels, MictlAI guides your assets across the complex landscape of multiple blockchains.

+The journey of your tokens—from Base to Arbitrum, Mantle to zkSync Era—mirrors the soul's journey through Mictlan's territories.
+With MictlAI as your guide, these journeys become seamless, secure, and swift.

+Harnessing the power of artificial intelligence, MictlAI navigates the intricacies of cross-chain communication without relying on traditional bridges.
+The escrow wallet serves as the ferryman, ensuring your assets reach their destination safely.

+Where traditional bridges have failed through hacks and exploits, MictlAI's atomic swap mechanism creates a direct, trustless pathway between blockchain worlds—a pathway guarded by the wisdom of AI and the security of decentralized protocols.

 ## 🚀 Recent Improvements

 We've implemented several significant improvements to our platform:

+### 🔮 zkSync Era Integration
+- ✅ **Complete zkSync Support**: Added full integration with zkSync Era network
+- 🌉 **Additional Swap Paths**: Built bidirectional swap support between zkSync and all other networks
+- 💰 **USDT on zkSync**: Native support for USDT transfers on zkSync Era
+- 🔄 **Comprehensive Testing**: Verified all zkSync swap combinations function properly

 ### 🔐 Security Enhancements
 - ✅ **Wallet Integration**: Browser extension wallet signing instead of storing private keys